arslanramay/laravel-livewire-multistep-forms/README.md

-# StreamPlus Multi-Step Forms
+# StreamPlus Multi-Step User Onboarding Form Application

 A Laravel Livewire-based multi-step form application for collecting user subscription details.
-This project supports both **Free** and **Premium** subscription types, guiding users through multiple steps to collect Personal Details, Address Details, and Payment Details (for Premium users).
+This application supports both **Free** and **Premium** subscription types, guiding users through multiple steps to collect Personal Details, Address Details, and Payment Details (for Premium users).

 ## Project Overview

-This project is designed to demonstrate a clean implementation of a multi-step form with dynamic navigation and validation.
+This project is designed to demonstrate a clean implementation of a multi-step user registration form with dynamic navigation and validation on each step.
 The following steps are included:

 1. **Personal Details**
    - Name, Email, Phone, and Subscription Type selection.